Swedish diaspora: France

+Portugal

+Many Swedes spend their holidays in Portugal and many Swedish pensioners have moved to the country in recent years.
+Official statistics suggest that 5,486 foreigners holding Swedish nationality (thus not taking into account 36 Swedes who have acquired Portuguese nationality since 2008 and descendants of immigrants, as well as people of more distant ancestry) live in Portugal.
+They live especially in the South (Algarve) and in Lisbon Region.
+Other estimates suggest that as many as 8,000 Swedes may be living in the country Notable Luso-Swedes include filmmaker Solveig Nordlund.

 North America

 There are numerous Swedish descendants in places like the United States and Canada (i.e. Swedish Americans and Swedish Canadians), including some who still speak Swedish.

 The majority of the early Swedish immigrants to Canada came via the United States.
-It wasn't until after 1880 that significant numbers of Swedes immigrated to Canada.
+It was not until after 1880 that significant numbers of Swedes immigrated to Canada.
 From WWI onwards, almost all of the Swedish immigrants entered Canada coming directly from Sweden.
 In addition to Swedish immigrants from south-central part of Sweden, a relatively large number of Swedish immigrants came from Stockholm and northern Sweden.
 The newcomers played an important role in the development of the Canadian prairies.

 Swedish Canadians can be found in all parts of the country, but the largest population resides in British Columbia.
 Many Swedish social, cultural, political, business and welfare organizations, both religious and secular, can be found in all major Canadian cities and some of the smaller towns and rural communities.
 Some of the Swedish traditions, such as Midsummer, Walpurgis, and St Lucia are still celebrated by the community today.